libhal/SJSU-Dev2/README.md

 ## 🛠️ Building a Project

-A good project to start with would be the `hello_world` project can be found in the `projects/` folder.
-The `demos/` folder which is full of examples you can run on your board.
+A good project to start with would be the `hello_world` project.
+It can be found in the `projects/` folder.
+The example projects can be found in the `demos/` folder.

-To build `hello_world`:
+Building `hello_world`:

 ```bash
 cd project/hello_world
 make application
 ```

-## 📥 Programming a board
+## 📥 Programming a Device

 From within a project, run